sleelin/portfolito/docs/components/page/nav.md

 ### Responsive Sizing

-For container widths typical of smaller viewports, the `<page-nav>` element will automatically fold behind a "hamburger menu".
+For container widths typical of smaller viewports, the `<page-nav />` element will automatically fold behind a "hamburger menu".
 This means that navigation links need only be specified once in a page's markup.

-The appearance of the `<page-nav>` element and its contents for variable container widths is demonstrated in the example below.
+The appearance of the `<page-nav />` element and its contents for variable container widths is demonstrated in the example below.

 <demo class="resizable">
   <page-nav>